-Plus, these fritters have the perfect ingredients, including kale, eggs, and quinoa to keep your thinking skills sharp!
+Plus, these fritters have the perfect brain-boosting ingredients, including kale, eggs, and quinoa to keep your thinking skills sharp!

 Kale is a part of the cruciferous vegetable family which includes broccoli, spinach, and brussels sprouts.
 These vegetables are known as a strong support for your liver in the detoxification process, but they also contain nutrients that are important for your brain.
 Vitamin K is one such nutrient, which plays a role in building important fat cells in the brain.
 These fat cells allow your neurons to communicate with each other more effectively.
 (1) When our neurons can communicate effectively, we notice the difference in thinking skills such as memory, and attention!